 Ubik is a performant, scalable, feature-rich distributed objects framework.
-It offers a RMI-like framework that allows easily and transparently performing method invocations over the wire, and packs features that guarantee across the board scalability.
+It offers a RMI-like API that allows easily and transparently performing method invocations over the wire, and packs features that guarantee scalability across the board.

 Ubik currently offers APIs that help build distributed applications.
 These APIs can be summarized as follows: